9 forms of birth control used in ancient times

 Before the birth control movement, which was closely tied to the feminist movement, women relied on homemade oral contraceptives made from herbs, spices, or even heavy metals; homemade barrier methods made from animal guts; and various other sperm-blocking ingredients that were placed directly in or on the genitals to prevent pregnancy.

-Wondering what kinds of ancient birth control were being used by women in ancient Egypt, Rome, Greece, and in medieval Europe all the way up until the late 1800’s?
-After reading this list, you’ll thank your lucky stars that you were born into the world of modern birth control.
+Wondering what kinds of ancient birth control women used in ancient Egypt, Rome, and Greece, or in medieval Europe until the late 1800s?
+After reading this list, you may feel pretty thankful that you were born into the world of modern birth control.

 Honey and acacia

-Records dating back to 1850 BC show us that some of the most popular ancient Egypt birth control methods included the use of honey, acacia fruit, and acacia leaves as natural spermicides.
+Records dating back to 1850 BC show us that some of the most popular ancient Egyptian birth control methods included the use of honey, acacia fruit, and acacia leaves as natural spermicides.
 Women would mix honey and acacia fruit and soak lint or cotton in the mixture.
-They would insert it into their vaginas before having sex, and it would kill the sperm before it had a chance to reach the uterus.
+They inserted the lint or cotton into their vaginas before having sex, and the combination would kill some sperm before they reached the uterus.

 That isn’t the only record of animal feces being used as ancient contraceptives.
-In ancient India and the Middle East, people would use elephant feces in a similar way to prevent pregnancy.
+In ancient India and the Middle East, people tried elephant feces in a similar way to prevent pregnancy.

-Today, it is unknown whether these ancient birth control methods were effective in preventing pregnancy.
+Today, we’re not sure whether these ancient birth control methods were effective.